 Learn more about the differences between the WhatsApp Business App and the WhatsApp Business API – and which solution is the right fit for you – in our dedicated quick guide Your WhatsApp Business Account – From App to Z .

 In this post, we’ll focus on the WhatsApp Business API.
-With features like a business profile, message tools and a high data privacy standard, it provides you with all you need for using WhatsApp at your company.
+With features such as a business profile, message tools and high data privacy standards, it provides you with everything you need for using WhatsApp for business.

 When you sign up for WhatsApp Business, your account is automatically listed as a business account .
 Unlike regular, private accounts, these come with a business profile for branding.

-Customers starting a chat with you will be able to see your company name and logo at the top of the conversation, even when they don’t have you saved as a contact.
+Customers starting a chat with you on WhatsApp will be able to see your company name and logo at the top of the conversation, even when they don’t have you saved as a contact.

 When they click on your profile, they’ll see all relevant information at one glance: a cover photo, description, address, email, website and your business hours.
 This clearly connects your WhatsApp profile with your brand, explains the service you offer on this channel and presents customers alternative ways to reach you or learn more.

 Another type of WhatsApp business account is an "official business account” These are verified by WhatsApp and adds a green tick next to your name as proof of authenticity.
 A verification adds more trust in your customer communication, however, only “notable brands” tend to receive it and the application process can’t be influenced.

 Are you wondering why WhatsApp open rates are so much higher than for email?
-The app is free of spam and newsletters.
+It's because the app is still free of spam and newsletters.

-Keeping it that way is a crucial priority for WhatsApp because opening the platform for businesses carries the risk of upsetting users – and losing its pole position as the most popular messaging app.
+Keeping it that way is a priority for WhatsApp as opening the platform for businesses carries the risk of upsetting their user base – and losing the pole position as the most popular messaging app .

 Promotional messages, spam and broadcasting (sending bulk messages, e.g. newsletters) are generally permitted in WhatsApp Business.
 This includes coupon codes, gifts, upselling and cold call messages but may also apply to certain words or phrases that make a message sound too promotional.